(214) 390-7947 (Overseas Callers)

 Are you searching for a meaningful and safe way to travel abroad?
 Do you have a passion for helping others?
 Volunteer in Thailand and serve those in need while you experience the ancient culture of this beautiful land.

-Thailand is known as “the land of smiles,” due its welcoming people, and they need your help!
+Thailand is known as "the land of smiles," due to its welcoming people, and they need your help!
 Bustling cities, world-class shopping in Bangkok, and lovely beaches are all waiting for you when you visit Thailand.
-Home to some of the most beautiful Buddhist temples in the world, the country also features exquisite food, acclaimed night life, and easy and affordable travel within its borders.

 Despite its beauty and attraction as a tourist destination, the people of Thailand are struggling.
-Slowing economic growth and inequality between urban and rural areas contributes to the problem of poverty.
+Slowing economic growth and inequality between urban and rural areas contribute to the problem of poverty.
 People in the northeastern region are less educated and therefore more impoverished than the rest of the country.
+Today, Thailand needs volunteers more than ever.

-You will experience the exotic luster of the country and warm hospitality of its people, while making a profound difference in the lives of those who struggle.
+You will experience the exotic luster of the country and the warm hospitality of its people, while making a profound difference in the lives of those who struggle.

 Take a minute to complete the form and we will be in touch.